HassanQayyum1993/TMDBApp/README.md

 Run the backend on IIS Express.

+## Database

+Create the database by executing "script.sql".

 ## Users

 There are two users that are registered and can be used to add comments.